ksync/ksync/README.md

     Watch for matching pods in the background (based off pod name and selector).
 Start syncs for any that come online.

+- `ksync doctor`

+    Debug what's happening under the covers and look for any possible issues with the system.

 # Development

 ## Dependencies